The Life and Significance of Ann Hasseltine Judson (1789-1826)

 A time of revival.
 In May 1805, a new teacher named Abraham Burnham arrived at Bradford Academy.
 He was intensely serious.
 He believed in Heaven and Hell.
 He taught that without a true conversion one would be eternally lost in Hell.
 As a result, Ann began to find the assumptions upon which she had based her life challenged.
 By the spring of 1806 a number of the eighty or so lively young people at the Academy had professed conversion to Christianity.
 The depth of their inner experiences was profound.
 Many recorded these experiences in private journals, and some exchanged lengthy and serious letters with other young people who had been similarly changed.
 Parents too were converted.
 A revival was taking place.

 Events that summer in the quiet New England town were just a cameo of what was taking place through towns and villages up and down America.
 To later generations the great number of conversions and the huge increase in people formally joining the church would become known as the “Second Great Awakening”.
 The Second Great Awakening lasted up until the first quarter of the nineteenth century.
 Revivals of religion occurred in many states and in all Protestant denominations.
 Without lacking in force, in towns such as Bradford the movement was relatively undramatic when compared with the charismatic overtones of much of the revival.
-For in Bradford conversions often occurred in a “calm and ordinary manner”.2 This great revival set the stage for Ann’s own spiritual formation.
+For in Bradford conversions often occurred in a “calm and ordinary manner”. ((Iain Murray, Revival and Revivalism: The Making and Marring of American Evangelicalism, 1750-1858 (Edinburgh: Banner of Truth, 1994), p.
+124.))
+This great revival set the stage for Ann’s own spiritual formation.

 Ann’s conversion.
 Consumed with earthly vanities and constrained by peer pressure, Ann described in her diary her understanding of faith before conversion: